soumadip-dev/JS-React-notes/scope.md

 - **LHS (Left-Hand Side):** When we assign a value or declare the variable.

 ##### Lexical Scoping / Lexical Parsing:
 JavaScript uses lexical scoping, also known as static scoping.
-In lexical scoping, scopes are allocated during compile time.
-So, in JavaScript, values for variables are assigned in the execution phase, but the scope of the variable is decided during the compilation phase.
+In lexical scoping, the scope of variables is determined during compile time.
+Although variable values are assigned during the execution phase, the scope of each variable is defined during the compilation phase.
+Therefore, the rules for accessing variables are based on the location where functions and blocks are written in the code.

 Example:
 ```javascript